 What's the root of pride for us?
-Jesus identified the root cause...

-Mark 7:21-22 "From within, out of men's hearts come... greed, malice, deceit, lewdness, envy, slander, arrogance [it's the same Greek word translated "proud" in James 4:6, huperephanos] and folly."
+Jesus identified the root cause in Mark 7:21-22, saying, "From within, out of men's hearts come... greed, malice, deceit, lewdness, envy, slander, arrogance [it's the same Greek word translated "proud" in James 4:6, huperephanos] and folly."

-Pride is rooted in the human heart.
-We enter this world with an inherited pride problem.
+Pride is rooted in the human heart from birth.
+It's true.
+Human beings enter this world with an inherited pride problem.
 It started with Adam and Eve who placed their will above God's and violated His command.
 Consequently, we too enter this world with hearts that are self-oriented and self-absorbed.
-Romans 1 describes the characteristics of depraved mankind in this way...

-Romans 1:30 "...slanderers, God-haters, insolent, arrogant and boastful; they invent ways of doing evil; they disobey their parents;

-Note the three terms that go together here: insolent [Greek hubristas, violent; it's what Paul says he was prior to conversion in 1 Timothy 1:13, a "violent man"], arrogant [Greek word huperephanos], and boastful [from Greek aladzon].
+Paul describes the characteristics of depraved mankind in this way in Romans 1:30, "...slanderers, God-haters, insolent, arrogant and boastful; they invent ways of doing evil; they disobey their parents..."
+Note the three terms that go together here.
+Humans are insolent [Greek hubristas, violent; it's what Paul says he was prior to conversion in 1 Timothy 1:13, a "violent man"], arrogant [Greek word huperephanos], and boastful [from Greek aladzon].
 These three traits present different facets of the one basic, root problem called pride.
-Here's the bottom line, the root problem:
+Here's the bottom line.
+This is the core problem.

-- 1. God created me to love Him and others. - 2.
-When I am proud I focus on myself.
+1. God created me to love Him and others.

+2. When I am proud, I focus on myself.

 Remember, this is God's world.
-He is the Creator, we are His creatures.
-R. C. Sproul said it well:

-"The grand difference between a human being and a supreme being is precisely this.
+He is the Creator, and we are His creatures.
+R. C. Sproul said it well, "The grand difference between a human being and a supreme being is precisely this.
 Apart from God I cannot exist.
 Apart from me God does exist."
-R.C.
-Sproul

-But when I am proud I ignore my creature status.
+But when I am proud, I ignore my creature status.
 I act like this is my universe.
-It's my road, my time, my sleep that matters, my...my.
+It's my road, my time, my sleep that matters.
+My...my.

-"Pride seeks to ungod God."
-Thomas Watson
+"Pride seeks to ungod God," said Thomas Watson.
 That's a good way to think of pride.
 I am basically taking God's place.
 I am seeking to ungod God.
-C. J. Mahaney observes:

-"Pride takes innumerable forms but has only one end: self-glorification."
-C. J. Mahaney
+C. J. Mahaney observes, "Pride takes innumerable forms but has only one end: self-glorification."
 Pride is self-oriented.
 Pride does not think about God and others, but solely self.
-As Charles Bridges put it: